Rakshithadevi/rnn-stock-price-prediction/README.md

 ## Design Steps

-### Step 1: Reading and preprocessing the training dataset ('Trainset.csv').
+### Step 1:
+Reading and preprocessing the training dataset ('Trainset.csv').
+### Step 2:
-### Step 2:Building and training the RNN model using the 'Open' prices from the training dataset.
+Building and training the RNN model using the 'Open' prices from the training dataset.
+### Step 3:
-### Step 3:Reading and preprocessing the test dataset ('testset.csv').
+Reading and preprocessing the test dataset ('testset.csv').
+### Step 4:
-### Step 4:Using the trained model to make predictions on the test dataset.
+Using the trained model to make predictions on the test dataset.
+### Step 5:
-### Step 5:Evaluating the accuracy of the model's predictions against the actual stock prices from the test dataset.
+Evaluating the accuracy of the model's predictions against the actual stock prices from the test dataset.

 ## Program
-#### Name:Rakshitha devi J
+### Name:Rakshitha devi J
-#### Register Number:212221230082
+### Register Number:212221230082
 ```
 import numpy as np
 import matplotlib.pyplot as plt